ai598d/ROSBOT/README.md

-# ROSBOT: Included Packages for ROS, I have created for ROBOTICS class
+# ROSBOT: Included Packages for ROS which were created for ROBOTICS class
-i lvoe :tennis:.

-packages are named after my dog fiz.
+Packages are named after my dog fiz.

 Three packages are:
 ## fiz_topic